-Story and Photos by Jennifer Foden
+Story by Jennifer Foden

 I’m sitting on the cool tile floor—some relief from the hot, sticky weather just outside the door.
 There are upwards of 20 people in the room, but everyone is completely quiet.
 The only sounds are coming from the deep hum of the overhead fan and the tap, tap, tap of the bamboo stick.
 I’ve never perfected the art of complete stillness.

 This is in stark contrast to the focus of the room—the monk—who is restful, silent and focused.
 Everyone is there, patiently, quietly waiting for the exact same thing.
 Whether the motivation is artistic, cultural, spiritual—they’re all waiting to be tattooed by a Thai Buddhist monk.

 I’m at Wat Bang Phra, a temple 50 kilometres west of Bangkok, to get a traditional sak yant tattoo.
 It’s believed that this type of tattooing—yantra—has been practiced in Southeast Asia for more than 2,000 years.
 Monks provide sak yants to offer protection from violence and evil spirits, and to give good luck and fortune.
 Their devotion is unwavering: tattooing dozens of people for days, months and even years on end.